McBrideMusings/code-server/README.md

 # Code Server Development Container

 A comprehensive development environment container based on Debian Bookworm with VS Code Server, SSH access, and extensive tooling for modern software development.

+# Disclaimer
+This was made for my needs specifically.
+I'd recommend this be a baseline for a custom docker container, if this looks useful to you, over one you try to run directly.
+I don't have any checks for what tools you want, nor do I have checks for hardware like GPUs.
+I make no gurentte but it's proven very useful for me and the ssh work to persist and share keys with the host is extremely helpful

 ## Features